-To hedge the variable rate risk exposure related to certain variable rate Electric System bonds, the City has entered several interest rate swap agreements.
-These agreements, which were entered between 2001 and 2008, were related to certain prior variable rate debt, which has been refunded.
+As a means to hedge the variable rate risk exposure related to certain variable rate Electric System bonds, the City has entered into several interest rate swap agreements.
+These agreements, which were entered into between 2001 and 2008, were related to certain prior variable rate debt, which has been refunded.
 The City has elected to apply the existing swap agreements to hedge the new variable rate refunding debt.
-In August 2017, the City issued the variable rate Energy System Refunding Bond, Series 2017 which, among other purposes, refunded the outstanding Series 2012 bonds, which were variable rate obligations.
-Concurrently, the City modified the terms of several of the outstanding variable rate hedges to bring them into alignment with the outstanding variable rate bonds.
+In August 2017, the City issued the Variable Rate Energy System Refunding Bond, Series 2017 which refunded the outstanding Series 2012 bonds, which were variable rate obligations.
+Concurrently, the City modified the terms of several of the outstanding variable rate hedges to bring them into closer alignment with the outstanding variable rate bonds.
 No termination payments were made.
-The existing swap agreements are summarized in the chart below.
+The existing swap agreements are summarized in the chart below: